 Federal Residential Renewable Energy Tax Credit

-Solar incentives are designed to encourage people to switch to renewable energy by providing incentives meant to lower the financial burden of solar panel installation and use.
-Various types of incentives, like cash back, discounts or credit towards your monthly utility bill, may be available to you.
-Some incentives may be offered by the Michigan government, by your utility company or by county or municipality, while others are federal.
-Types of solar incentives might include:
+The term "solar incentives" covers a wide range of financial incentives put in place to make installing and using solar panels more affordable.
+This is done to encourage people to switch to renewable energy.
+Different types of incentives, such as cash back, discounts or monthly utility bill credits, may be available to you.
+Some incentives may be handled by the Michigan government, by your utility company or by county or municipality, while other incentives are federal.
+Some solar incentives you might qualify for are:

-- Net Metering: Net metering becomes relevant after your solar panels are up and running.
-If you have in place a net metering agreement with your Oceola utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some places, this is a dollar-for-dollar credit, while in other places you may make back a percentage of the value.
+- Net Metering: Net metering factors in after your solar panels are up and running.
+If you have a net metering agreement in place with your Oceola utility company, they will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some places, this is a dollar-for-dollar credit, while in other areas you might be refunded a percentage of the value.

-- Tax Exemptions: Sales tax exemptions go into effect at the point of sale for your solar panels.
-Property tax exemptions let you exclude the value added by your solar system when you're calculating how much property tax you need to pay on your house.
+- Tax Exemptions: Sales tax exemptions are applied at the point of sale for your solar panels.
+Property tax exemptions allow you to exclude the value that your solar panels add when you calculate how much property tax you need to pay on your home.

 Federal Solar Incentives

-When you think about solar incentives, you probably think of federal incentives first.
-The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
-The ITC offers a tax credit for a predetermined percentage of the cost of your solar system.
+When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
+One of the incentives many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a specific percentage of the cost of your solar system.

 More information about the new Inflation Reduction Act can be found here.
-The best way to understand how the new Clean Energy Credit applies to you is to get in touch with your local Oceola solar panel company.
+Your local Oceola solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives